jkellok/Tiny-ML-Trials/Maixduino/README.md

 If you want to train a model or download one from [Maixhub](https://maixhub.com), you need Maixduino machine code, you can find instructions there.

+If there are some problems, you can try to clear the chip by using chip erase in kflash and load the firmware and model again.

 ## Code
 ### BlinkExample
 A basic Blink example to test the board.